Chern classes of spherical CR manifolds: CR geometry

 A \emph{Sasakian manifold} is a pseudo-Hermitian manifold $(S, T^{1,0}S, \eta)$ with vanishing Tanaka-Webster torsion.
 This condition is equivalent to that the Reeb vector field $T$ with respect to $\eta$ preserves the CR structure $T^{1,0}S$.

-A typical example of Sasakian manifolds is the circle bundle associated with a negative Hermitian line bundle.
-Let $Y$ be an $n$-dimensional complex manifold and $(L, h)$ a Hermitian holomorphic line bundle over $Y$ such that
+A typical example of a Sasakian manifold is the circle bundle associated with a negative Hermitian line bundle.
+The construction is as follows.
+Let $Y$ be an $n$-dimensional complex manifold and $(L, h)$ be a Hermitian holomorphic line bundle over $Y$ such that

 is a \Kahler form on $Y$.
 Consider the circle bundle

 over $Y$, which is a real hypersurface in the total space of $L$.
 The one-form $\eta \coloneqq d^{c} \log h |_{S}$ is a connection one-form of the principal $S^{1}$-bundle $p \colon S \to Y$ and satisfies $d \eta = p^{\ast} \omega$.
 Moreover, the natural CR structure $T^{1,0}S$ coincides with the horizontal lift of $T^{1,0}Y$ with respect to $\eta$.
 Since $\omega$ is a \Kahler form, we have